Alpine Snowbed, Wet Meadow & Dwarf-shrubland

 Loveland Lakes, Summit County, Colorado

-When the surrounding landforms allow more water retention, wet meadows can occur in both the alpine and subalpine zones, supporting a new suite of plant associations.
+When the surrounding landforms allow more water retention, alpine snowbeds, wet meadows and dwarf shrublands can occur in both the alpine and subalpine zones, supporting a new suite of plant associations.
 Characterized by land that is either inundated or saturated with water, and having soils low in oxygen and high in mineral content, wetlands can take many forms including: melting snowbeds, small depressions, streams, ponds, lakes, wet meadows, marshes, and the narrow strips of land bordering all those.
 Usually wetlands occur on the more gentle slopes, but in places where the groundwater can be retained, they can occur on slopes of up to ten percent.

-The hydrophytes, or water loving plants, that grow in the wetlands form mosaics of several kinds of associations, usually dominated by graminoids, which are the grasses, rushes, and sedges.
+The hydrophytes, or water loving plants, that grow in wet meadows form mosaics of several kinds of associations, usually dominated by graminoids, which are the grasses, rushes, and sedges.
 Sedges belong to the genus Carex, one of the largest genera of vascular plants with over 2,000 species.
 Because of their ability to adapt to the toughest of environments they are found in nearly every ecosystem world wide, so it is no surprise they have many species present and prolific in the high altitude wetlands.
 Intermixed with the gramainoids are herbaceous forbs such as marsh marigolds, (Caltha leptosepala), creeping sibbaldia, (Sibbaldia procumbens), and Parry’s clover, (Trifolium parryi).

 Some Characteristic Plants